cam-douglas/quark-local-agi/CONTRIBUTING.md

 - **GitHub releases**: For release contributions
 - **Documentation**: For documentation improvements

-Thank you for contributing to the Meta-Model AI Assistant! 🚀
+Thank you for contributing to the Quark AI Assistant! 🚀